 Alternatively, the owner may choose to exercise a conversion option if the policy is convertible term life insurance.

 What is convertible term life insurance?

-Convertible term life insurance definition: if life insurance is convertible, the policy can be changed from term life to a permanent option.
-The option allows you to convert all or a portion of the existing death benefit to permanent coverage, such as whole life or universal life, with no evidence of insurability required (i.e. no exam or health questions).
+Convertible term life insurance definition: most term policies include an option to convert.
+If you choose to exercise this option, it allows you to convert all or a portion of the existing death benefit to permanent insurance coverage, such as whole life or universal life, with no evidence of insurability required (i.e. no medical exam or health questions).
 The option to convert must be exercised prior to the end of the term or by a certain age, typically 70 or 75.